What it means to be a perfectionist or OCD

 These phrases are often thrown around lightly and used interchangeably.
-People claim themselves to be perfectionists or accuse others of having Obsessive Compulsive Disorder merely because someone takes an extra 5 minutes to double-check an assignment they have completed or rechecks the lock on their door.
+People claim themselves to be perfectionists or accuse others of having Obsessive Compulsive Disorder merely because someone takes an extra five minutes to double-check an assignment they have completed or rechecks the lock on their door.

-Often times, perfectionism and OCD, also known as Obsessive Compulsive Disorder, are confused.
+Oftentimes, perfectionism and OCD, also known as Obsessive Compulsive Disorder, are confused.

 What is OCD?

-“A person suffering from symptoms of OCD feels compelled to engage in repetitive behaviors based on the assumption that by engaging in the behavior, the thoughts or images will go away,” Dr. Victoria Priola, a psychologist at Advocate Condell Medical Center, Libertyville, Ill., says.
+“A person suffering from symptoms of OCD feels compelled to engage in repetitive behaviors based on the assumption that by engaging in the behavior, the thoughts or images will go away,” Dr. Victoria Priola, a psychologist at Advocate Condell Medical Center in Libertyville, Ill., says.
 “For example, if I believe my hands are dirty, I will wash them.
 If I do not think I cleaned off all of the germs from my hands, I will wash them again, and again and again, until my skin is raw from the scrubbing.
 The obsessions and compulsions can cause so much distress and consume so much time that the person’s everyday life is negatively impacted.”

 A recent study in Psychological Bulletin found that perfectionism is increasing over time, especially in millennials.

-“OCD is slightly more common in people 18-35,” Dr. Priola says.
+“OCD is slightly more common in people ages 18-35,” Dr. Priola says.
 “Perhaps this has to do with environmental factors for this age group related to developmental stressors, education, jobs, family, financial stress, etc. that are different than the stressors of individuals outside of this age range.”